lorpac/building-network/README.md

 ##  3. <a name='Knownissuesworkinprogress'></a>Known issues (work in progress!)

 - In the R Shiny app, the blue square in the map is deformed at latitudes far from the European latitude.
-However, this does not impact the shape of the area that is actually considered for the creation of the Buildings Network, it remains a 2km x 2km squared area centered around the center of the (deformed) square.
+However, this does not impact the shape of the area that is actually considered for the creation of the Building Network, it remains a 2km x 2km squared area centered around the center of the (deformed) square.